 Abbreviated text labels or codes placed next to the symbols and lines aid in providing descriptions.
 Both All-Data and Mitchel 1 provide a depository of electronic auto repair schematics related to specific model electrical repair.
 Each section has links to the DIY automotive wiring diagram to help decipher the controls of that system.

 Automotive electrical diagrams provide symbols that represent circuit component functions.
 For example, a few basic symbols common to electrical schematics are shown as: (1) Switch, (2) Battery, (3) Resistor and (4) Ground.

 The G100 ground symbol indicates a connection pointing downward (ground) that dissipates energy.
 The G100 designation is to help you find this location on the automobile.
-Factory auto repair manuals provide component location diagrams that also include grounding locations.
+Factory service manuals provide component location diagrams including important ground locations.

 Variations of symbols will exist depending on function or other characteristics.
 Examples are: Variable Battery symbol (5) and the Case Ground symbol (6).
 Electrical repair diagrams are mostly standardized for the above symbols.